UMR-CNRM/PHYEX/docs/Developer.md

 ## CONTRIBUTION WORKFLOW FOR OTHER DEVELOPERS

-Other developers must work with source code comming directly from the GPU branch.
+Other developers must work with source code coming directly from the GPU branch.
 They issue pull requests directly on this branch as usual with git repositories.